 I’ve had a few conversations with friends lately that have prompted me to write this post about what we do to not only nourish our bodies but also our relationships.

 My husband Bill and I have been together for almost eight years and married for just about three.
 Like any couple, we’ve had highs and lows in our relationship, some of which have been more challenging to get through than others.
 We still make mistakes as we learn more about what this lifetime promise called marriage looks like.
+Marriage doesn’t work out everyone.
+There is nothing worse than watching friends go through difficult divorces with children involved.
+Thankfully, Peters And May law practice are dedicated to making the process as simple and straightforward for their clients.

 Both of us are putting forth effort, striving to grow as individuals and as husband and wife, and looking out for the other person, not just ourselves.
 We’re committed to having a great marriage.